William Chaney: Career

-Chaney officially retired on 13 July 1999, the day Lawrence marked its 150th commencement ceremony, and was awarded an honorary Master of Arts, ad eundem—turning the tables on Chaney, who as faculty marshal was typically the one to bestow such honors.
+Chaney officially retired on July 13, 1999, the day Lawrence marked its 150th commencement ceremony, and was awarded an honorary Master of Arts, ad eundem—turning the tables on Chaney, who as faculty marshal was typically the one to hood those awarded honorary degrees.
 (Note: Chaney had become faculty marshal for convocation by 1976.)
-He delivered a lecture entitled "Last Words," on the topic "If you were to give a final message to the students, what would you say?"
+He delivered a lecture entitled "Last Words", on the topic "If you were to give a final message to the students, what would you say?"
 Chaney continued to teach two courses a year, however, to maintain his Main Hall office, and to take annual research trips to England, Malta, and Greece.
 "I don't look at it as stopping what I'm doing", Chaney said at the time.
 "I look at it as continuing but having more time for other aspects.
 I'll take off my lecturing hat and put on my research/publishing hat."
 In 2002 he sat for a recorded interview with two students from the class of 1957, with excerpts published in Lawrence's magazine, and the tapes and transcriptions placed in the university's archives.